zhanar-baizhanova/Documents/resume.md

 * Brand development:
 	* Successfully managed work between senior executive team and external consultants and vendors keeping the project moving smoothly from initiation to closure.
 	* Communicated requirements, project status and schedules.
-	* Demonstrated creativity and open mindedness in developing the identity and the ìfaceî of the company.
+	* Demonstrated creativity and open mindedness in developing the identity and the ‚Äúface‚Äù of the company.
 * International Exhibition of Railway Engineering and Technologies EXPO 1520, Moscow, 2011:
 	* Coordinated joint participation in major industry level exhibition with a strategic business partner (General Electric Transportation).
 * Customer and Stakeholder Communication:
 	* Communicated effectively and professionally with prospective and current customers to gain a complete understanding of their complex needs and expectations;
-	* Successfully advocated companyís interests while working with diverse group of vendors and stakeholders.
+	* Successfully advocated company‚Äôs interests while working with diverse group of vendors and stakeholders.
 * Interdepartmental communication and reporting:
 	* Collaborated and communicated with all departments across the company and headquarters to complete various tasks and projects.
 	* Served as a company secretary for executive level meetings, developed reports and presentations for executives within the organization and for headquarters.